-Seoul can a challenge when you’re an English speaker looking for a good bookkeeper.
-As the Korean Tax Experts, we handle all kinds of accounting issues.
+Korea can a challenge if you’re an English speaker looking for a good bookkeeper, but Korean Tax Experts handle all kinds of accounting issues.
 Here is a summary of the bookkeeping services any reliable accountant will provide for you.
 Get in touch with us if you’d like to have these services delivered by a proactive accounting firm that will teach you how to save on your taxes.

 The meaning of bookkeeping in Korea: a definition and scope of service

 In Korea, a bookkeeper’s general work scope generally includes the following main services:

 Korean National Tax Services (NTS) are aware of every transaction in Korea thanks to the Value Added Tax (VAT) levied on every transaction.
 For every entity in Korea, VAT return must be filed on a quarterly basis.
 Thus, when we introduce bookkeeping services in Korea, this VAT filing is central to the services and it’s something foreigners frequently find hard to understand.
 Unlike in the US or most of the rest of the world, a company must report net VAT payable or refundable to the Korean tax office each quarter.
 It is critical to review the accuracy as the penalties related to this VAT filing can be quite heavy.

 Korean Corporate Tax Laws require that every Korean company record their accounting system using the double entry method and enter them into a computerized accounting system.
 Double entry bookkeeping refers to recording every single transaction into “debit” and “credit” entries.
 Financial statements such as balance sheet and income statement are a summary of these entries.
 Korean companies must adopt a computerized accounting system and report the type of the system they use when filing their year-end corporate tax return.